-Alcohol is a legal and widely available substance, so it might be surprising for you to hear that alcohol withdrawals can be quite serious and even fatal for some people.
+Alcohol is a legal and widely available substance, so it might be surprising for you to hear that alcohol withdrawals can be quite serious—even fatal—for some people.
 While the withdrawal symptoms largely depend on how much you consumed, the duration of your use, and your body’s overall reactions, many people report that the withdrawal symptoms are very difficult to get through.

 Tapering is a common strategy used to avoid withdrawal from medications and other substances.
 You might be wondering if this is a viable strategy for easing alcohol withdrawal symptoms.
 We will discuss this along with the withdrawal symptoms in general, what to expect when you stop using alcohol, and typical recovery steps for getting better.